 What are the benefits of a c-section?

-For women who have not had a c-section before, a planned c-section might reduce the risk of:
+If you have not had a c-section before, a planned c-section might reduce the risk of:

-- pain during and after the birth
+- pain during the birth

 - injury to the vagina

 - the womb, vagina, bowel or bladder pushing against the wall of the vagina (pelvic organ prolapse).

 These may still happen but your risk is lower than if you had a vaginal birth.

 Your risk of bowel problems, pain during sex, depression and breastfeeding problems is the same as for after a vaginal birth.

 Having a c-section can increase some risks to you and your baby.
 This does not mean that these things will happen to you, but there may be a higher chance of them happening than if you had a vaginal birth.
 Speak to your midwife or doctor about how these risks may affect you and your baby.